echabert/ESIPAPCpp/sessions/Session1.md

   - Saving your code by using properly the commands `git add`, `git commit` and `git push`.

 **Piece of advice:**
   - You have to handle binary values and operations in C++.
-A small appendix in PDF can be read for this purpose: [PDF file](session1/bits_appendix.pdf).
+A small appendix in PDF can be read for this purpose: [Handling binary and bit values](session1/bits_appendix.pdf).
   - Put some comments in your code in order to explain what you are doing.
   - For displaying properly a the screen the unit `°C`, you can type `cout << "\370" << "C";`